 Webinar presented by Michelle DeNio, a business strategist who works with entrepreneurs, business owners, and organizations to create systems and develop strategies to streamline their processes.
 Having worked in many different industries and possessing expertise in the areas of operations, sales, leadership training, manufacturing, production, time management, and finance, Michelle works to address challenges and create opportunities for growth.

-Inspiring Institutional Change in June
+Inspiring Institutional Change

 Seeking Institutional Change at the Bench, Boardroom, Lab and Corporate R&D